pharaohmak/pharaohmak/README.md

 <a href="https://instagram.com/sleeping.pharaoh" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="sleeping.pharaoh" height="30" width="40" /></a>
 </p>

 Hello, I'm Makram Ibrahim, a results-driven technology professional with a passion for crafting custom solutions that empower small business owners.
+My goal is to employ my knowledge, skills, and expertise to launch a professional career in the software development industry with opportunities for challenges and career advancement.
 My expertise spans web development, mobile app development, and software development.
 My mission is to assist clients in streamlining their processes, enhancing user experiences, and ensuring they remain competitive in the ever-evolving digital landscape.
 Let's collaborate and build something exceptional together!

 ### 🔧 Technical Skills
-- Computer Programming and Coding
-- Object-Orianted Software Development
-- Software Testing and Debugging

-### Goals
-"My goal is to employ my knowledge, skills, and expertise to launch a professional career in the software development industry with opportunities for challenges and career advancement."

-### 📦 Services Offered

 - **Web Development and Design:** Crafting engaging and functional websites that resonate with a target audience.